Asefy/Annotation-multimodal-biomedical/README.md

 Jupyter notebooks **register_all.ipynb** are available in both folders to run the registration on all pairs.

 ## U-net
-To use the U-net segmentatio.
+To use the U-net segmentation.
 The specific dataset should first be created in "ORB-SIFT (OpenCV)/" folder.
 The dataset will then be stored in the "dataset_custom/" subfolder that should be transfered to the "U-net (Pytorch)/" folder.
 This can be done through the **create_dataset_dl.ipynb** jupyter notebook inside the "ORB-SIFT (OpenCV)/" folder.

+The network can then be trained and tested using the notebook **train_and_test.ipynb**.